If you’ve ever found New Year’s resolutions pointless, anxiety-inducing or impossible to keep, maybe you just needed a little help.

 If you want to slash your car insurance bill, for example, try an insurance comparison tool like The Zebra.

 5. Invest — big or small

 If you’re ready to earn more on your savings but not ready for a big commitment, resolve to take baby steps into the investing world with micro-investing app Acorns.
 The app will round your credit card purchases to the nearest dollar and invest the “change” in a diversified portfolio developed with help from a Nobel Prize-winning economist.
-It costs $1 per month, and there are no trade fees.
+It costs $3 per month.

 With the emergence of internet and mobile phone apps, investing in the stock market has become ever more affordable and available to those of us with ordinary amounts of money.
-One of the newer options, financial-services company Robinhood, is giving traditional investing firms a run for their money by offering individuals an easy way to trade stocks, ETFs (exchange-traded funds) and options — charging no commission fees — starting with as little as a $1 investment.
+Another option is financial-services company Robinhood, which is giving traditional investing firms a run for their money by offering individuals an easy way to trade stocks, ETFs (exchange-traded funds) and options — charging no commission fees — starting with as little as a $1 investment.

 If you’re not ready for a stock portfolio, you can get a 5% return by investing in Worthy bonds, which the company uses to lend money to small businesses.